Microsoft Fabric: The Data Platform You Need Now

 Fabric’s Unified Solution

-Microsoft Fabric emerges as a transformative solution to fragmentation, offering one comprehensive platform that unifies data integration, engineering, warehousing, real-time analytics, data science, and business intelligence in a single cloud service.
-This means all roles work over a shared OneLake foundation without needing to manually stitch together separate tools.
+Microsoft Fabric addresses fragmentation with one comprehensive platform that unifies data integration, engineering, warehousing, real-time intelligence, data science, databases, and business intelligence in a single cloud service.
+All roles work over a shared OneLake foundation without needing to manually stitch together separate tools.

 Business & Developer Value

-A unified platform like Fabric translates to tangible benefits.
-Teams see reduced complexity, improved collaboration, and faster time to insight when they adopt Fabric’s unified analytics model.
-You no longer need to manage separate licenses or security models across assorted products — one platform handles it all.
+A unified platform translates to tangible benefits.
+Teams see reduced complexity, improved collaboration, and faster time to insight.
+One platform handles licensing, security, and governance — no more managing separate models across assorted products.

 OneLake: Your Unified Data Foundation (“OneDrive for Data”)